Softball Newfoundland Labrador

 -A team will be considered registered for a Softball Newfoundland Labrador sanctioned tournament only when the following conditions are met:

 ii.
 All affiliation and tournament fees are paid upon registration for any tournament;

 iii.
 All roster information must be submitted upon registration using proper forms provided by Softball NL.
 Incomplete registration forms will not be accepted by Softball NL;

 iv.
 Only players, coaches, and team officials that are in “good standing” with Softball Newfoundland Labrador will be permitted to register and participate.

 -Players must meet age requirements for the specific division as of December 31st of the current year;

 -Teams must register a minimum of 12 players to participate.
 Roster size must not exceed 17 players;

--All players participating in a Softball Newfoundland and Labrador sanctioned tournament must appear on the official roster.
-Rosters are “official” once they are released by the SNL office to the tournament director.
+-All players participating in a Softball Newfoundland Labrador sanctioned tournament must appear on the official roster.
+Rosters are “official” once they are released by the Softball NL office to the tournament director.
 If a team is discovered to have used an ineligible player the team will face disciplinary action and possible removal from the tournament;

 2. Coach Certification and Dress Code